This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- Your child's healthcare provider will insert an IV catheter into your child's vein, usually in his arm.
+- Your child's healthcare provider will insert an IV catheter into your child's vein, usually in an arm.
 The healthcare provider will then attach the catheter to a machine called a blood cell separator.
-This machine collects your child's blood and separates the stem cells from his blood.
-Then the machine returns the blood to your child's body through another IV catheter inserted into his other arm.
+This machine collects your child's blood and separates the stem cells from his or her blood.
+Then the machine returns the blood to your child's body through another IV catheter inserted into the other arm.

-- Tell healthcare providers if your child complains of pain or tingling in his mouth, hands, or feet during the procedure.
-Normally, the procedure takes 3 to 5 hours a day over a period of 1 to 3 days.
+- Providers will watch your child for pain or tingling in his or her mouth, hands, or feet.
+The procedure usually takes 3 to 5 hours a day over a period of 1 to 3 days.
 Stem cells can be used right away or frozen and used later.

 After your child's procedure:

 Your child will be taken to a room to rest.
-He will be monitored closely for any problems.
-Do not let your child get out of bed until his healthcare provider says it is okay.
-He will then be able to go home or be taken to his hospital room.
+He or she will be monitored closely for any problems.
+Do not let your child get out of bed until his or her healthcare provider says it is okay.
+He or she will then be able to go home or be taken to a hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF: